Nvidia’s last Fixed-Function Pipe Midrange Champion

 With older driver versions, SLI doesn’t show as an option to switch on, even though both cards are showing in GPU’z and both working fine.

-With the later drivers, SLI shows as an option which is enabled but… extreme instability as you show below.
+With the later drivers, SLI shows as an option which is enabled but… extreme instability and more benchmark run fails than passes.

 The Test System